 SSAD Underlying Assumptions

 The EPDP Team used the following underlying assumptions to develop the following preliminary policy recommendations.
-These underlying assumptions do not necessarily create new requirements for contracted parties; instead, the assumptions are designed to assist both the readers of this Initial Report and the ultimate policy implementers in understanding the intent and underlying assumptions of the EPDP Team in drafting this Report.
+These underlying assumptions do not necessarily create new requirements for contracted parties; instead, the assumptions are designed to assist both the readers of this Initial Report and the ultimate policy implementers in understanding the intent and underlying assumptions of the EPDP Team in putting forward the SSAD model and related recommendations.

-The objective of the SSAD is to provide a predictable, transparent and accountable mechanism for the access/disclosure of non-public registration data.
+The objective of the SSAD is to provide a predictable, transparent, efficient and accountable mechanism for the access/disclosure of non-public registration data.

-Compliance with the GDPR and other applicable data protection legislations for all parties involved underpins the SSAD.
+The SSAD must be compliant with the GDPR and other applicable data protection legislations for all parties.

-The mechanism chosen to ultimately implement the SSAD must have the ability to adhere to these policy principles and recommendations.
+SSAD must have the ability to adhere to these policy principles and recommendations.

+Conventions Used in this Document

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 148 [RFC21199] [RFC817410].

 Accreditation